gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 title: Client-only Routes
 ---

 Most Gatsby pages exist as static HTML that is generated during build time.
-At run time, components on the page are then [hydrated](/docs/react-hydration/) to add interactivity.
+Components on the page are [hydrated](/docs/react-hydration/) at runtime to add interactivity.
 This makes pages load fast and makes them visible to search engines.
 There are, however, situations when server-side, static HTML is not needed or possible:

 - You may have pages that require the user to log in and do not want them visible to search engines.
 An example might be a list of the user's latest purchases.
 - The set of available pages might not be known at build time.
-For example, your site may be loading a list of newly signed up users on the client side.
+For example, your site might be loading a list of newly signed up users on the client side.
 Offering a profile page for each user on the server side is not possible because the set of users is not known when building.

 These use cases are handled by _client-only routes_.
 Client-only routes do not each have a generated HTML file.
 They exist only on client side, in the same way that single-page applications (SPAs) work.

 Setting up client-only routes involves two steps:

-- Creating a page that routes requests to the right component
+- Creating a router page that routes requests to the right component
-- Making sure the router page is invoked for when the user visits the address of any of the routes
+- Making sure the router page is invoked when the user visits the address of any of the routes

 ## Example